Culture Myths About Values Can Hinder Growth

 The Bottom Line

-Workplace culture accounts for 40% of the difference between high and low performing companies.
-Smart leaders do not let culture myths about values hinder their ability to align their culture with their business and people strategies.
+Our organizational alignment research found that workplace culture accounts for 40% of the difference between high and low performing companies.
+Smart leaders assess their current organizational culture and do not let culture myths about values hinder their ability to align their culture with their business and people strategies.

 To learn more about how to get the most out of your culture, download The 3 Levels of Culture that You Must Get Right to Create Higher Performance